gcanti/fp-ts/docs/modules/SyncOption.ts.md

 ---
-title: IOOption.ts
+title: SyncOption.ts
-nav_order: 54
+nav_order: 96
 parent: Modules
 ---

-## IOOption overview
+## SyncOption overview

-`IOOption<A>` represents a synchronous computation that either yields a value of type `A` or nothing.
+`SyncOption<A>` represents a synchronous computation that either yields a value of type `A` or nothing.

 If you want to represent a synchronous computation that never fails, please see `Sync`.
 If you want to represent a synchronous computation that may fail, please see `SyncResult`.